taoteh1221/Open_Crypto_Tracker/README.txt

 -Help page in easy-to-use FAQ format, for common issues (with support / contact links if you need additional assistance).

--System stats in the interface and debug logs (uptime / load averages / temperature / free disk space / used system memory / portfolio cache size, if available on your device).
+-System stats / alerts in the interface, by text or email or other comms, and in the logs (uptime / load averages / temperature / free disk space / used system memory / portfolio cookies and cache sizes, if available on your device), to help keep your Raspberry Pi or other device running within healthy parameters.

 -Plugin system, to use built-in / your own custom plugins for additional features.